Payload transforms

 Use cases include webhook ingestion, IoT device data, and external API responses where you want to skip building a dedicated ingestion service.

-For full SQL syntax, see CREATE PAYLOAD TRANSFORM and DROP PAYLOAD TRANSFORM.
+For full SQL syntax, see CREATE PAYLOAD TRANSFORM, DROP PAYLOAD TRANSFORM, and SHOW PAYLOAD TRANSFORMS.

 {